 Lawyers Representing Injured Snowmobile Riders in Illinois and Wisconsin

 With over 2,500 miles of trails available in Illinois for snowmobiling, it is no wonder that it is such a popular winter sport our state.
 For those who adhere to safety precautions and abide by the state regulations, it can be an exhilarating way to enjoy the outdoors in the cold winter months.
-However, there are also those who drive dangerously that can put others and themselves at risk of injury as well as defects on these vehicles that can cause harm.
-When a fun day snowmobile riding ends up with a rider being seriously injured or even killed due to someone’s negligence, the negligent party may be liable for the financial and personal toll that the victim and their families will face.
+However, there are also those who drive dangerously who put others and themselves at risk of injury.
+Defective vehicle components can cause harm.
+When a fun day snowmobiling results in a rider being seriously injured or killed due to someone’s negligence, the party at fault may be liable for the financial and personal toll that the victim and their families face.

 Illinois Snowmobile Laws

-For the 33,750 snowmobiles that were registered in Illinois in 2012-2013, there are specific laws that regulate snowmobile riding, including restrictions on where they can be driven, age of drivers and insurance coverage.
-These laws are meant to protect both riders and those who come in contact with those on snowmobiles from danger and financial risk.
+More than 33,750 snowmobiles that were registered in Illinois in 2012-2013.
+Snowmobile operators must follow specific laws regulating riding, including restrictions on where they can be driven, the age of driver and insurance coverage.
+These rules are meant to protect both riders and those who come in contact with those on snowmobiles from danger and financial risk.
 Some of the current regulations in Illinois include:

 - Age limits.
 No one under the age of 10 years of age may operate a regulation snowmobile.
 Those between 10-15 years of age must have a parent or guardian of at least 16 years old accompanying them on the snowmobile.

 - Insurance.
-Liability insurance is required for snowmobilers that are riding on marked trails other than their own personal property or on personal property where the property owner has given them permission to ride.
+Liability insurance is required for snowmobilers that are riding on marked trails other than their personal property or on private property where the property owner has permitted them to ride.

 - Highways.
-In general, highways or roadways are not permissible for snowmobile riding.
+In general, it is not permissible to ride snowmobiles on highways or roadways.
 Under specific circumstances they can be crossed directly or used to cross a bridge or culvert, but only by drivers that have a valid drivers license or safety certificate.

 Snowmobile Injury Accidents

 There is a risk involved whenever someone decides to participate in a sport or activity like snowmobiling.
 Snowmobiles can weigh over 600 pounds and go speeds of over 90 MPH, making them dangerous when not driven safely.
-Riding this type of sport vehicle is called an inherent risk and in most cases when a person is injured while riding due to their own errors or uncontrollable events, the liability for their injuries is on the rider.
+Riding this type of sports vehicle is called an inherent risk, and in most cases when a person is injured while riding due to making a mistake or some uncontrollable events, the liability for their injuries is on the rider.
 However, in some cases another rider or driver of a motor vehicle may cause an accident through negligence and in those instances, the injured rider may be eligible to receive compensation for their injuries.
 These include:

 - Collisions.
-If another snowmobile rider is reckless and hits another snowmobile/rider, they may be liable for injuries.
+If another snowmobile rider is reckless and hits another snowmobile/rider, they may be liable for damages.